 With the Actively Learn School Plan, you can add any internet article to your school's Independent Reading Library for your students to discover.
 Content added to the Independent Reading catalog is only visible by students rostered at that school.

-View What Students Are Reading [Team Plan and Up]
+View What Students Are Reading [Prime Plan and Up]

 Every text a student completes and records gets stored in the student's Reading Log.
 This can be viewed by the teacher as well as students.
 Teachers will need to view reading logs in student mode.